wajra/wajra.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: A look into my research and academic career
+subtitle: A look at me and my academic work

 profile:
   align: right